-Item code Item Description 1F (Upper limit) 20 (Lower limit) Cooling 21 (Upper limit) 22 (Lower limit) Change to the remote control temperature Heating This setting changes the temperature range (upper limit and lower limit) which is set from the remote controller or central control device.
-The set upper limit must be greater than or equal to the lower limit.
-If the 23 (Upper limit) 24 (Lower limit) setting range Drying temperature setting is to be a single point, set the upper limit and lower limit to the same temperature.
-25 (Upper limit) 26 (Lower limit) Auto heat/cool 29 Humidifier operation which ignores the heat exchanger temperature During heating operation, the humidifier operates when the heat exchanger temperature is suitable for humidifying.
+Item code Item Description 1F (Upper limit) 20 (Lower limit) Cooling 21 (Upper limit) 22 (Lower limit) Change to the remote ge to the remote d temperature 23 (Upper limit) 24 (Lower limit) setting range Drying temperature setting is to be a single point, set the upper limit and lower limit to the same temperature.
+25 (Upper limit) 26 (Lower limit) Auto heat/cool 29 Humidifier operation whit the heat exchanger temp ch ignores berature During heating operation, the humidifier operates when the heat exchanger temperature is suitable for humidifying.
 This setting is used to ignore this condition for humidifier operation and operate the humidifier more.
-2 A Filter input switching This setting switches the filter input according to the purpose of use.
-2C Indoor unit electronic cor ntrol valve This setting indicates whether or not an indoor unit electronic control valve is present.
+2A Filter input switching This setting switches the filter input according to the purpose of use.
+2C Indoor unit electronic control valve This setting indicates whether or not an indoor unit electronic control valve is present.
 At the time of shipping, this setting is set according to the conditions of the indoor unit.
-2E T10 terminal input switch ning Ordinarily, the T10 terminal is used as the HA terminal at the time of shipping.
+2E T10 terminal input switching Ordinarily, the T10 terminal is used as the HA terminal at the time of shipping.
 However, this setting is used when the T10 terminal is used for OFF reminder or for fire prevention input.
-31 Ventilation fan operation remote controller from It is possible to install a total heat exchanger and ventilation fan in the system, which can be started and stopped by the wired remote controller.
+31 Ventilation fan operation from remote controller It is possible to install a total heat exchanger and ventilation fan in the system, which can be started and stopped by the wired remote controller.
 The ventilation fan can operate linked with the start and stop of the indoor unit, or can be operated even when the indoor unit is stopped.
 Use a ventilation fan that can accept the no-voltage A contact as the external input signal.
 In the case of group control, the fans are operated together.
 They cannot be operated individually.
-32 Switching to remote cont sensor troller This setting is used to switch from the body sensor to the remote controller sensor.
+32 Switching to remote controller sensor This setting is used to switch from the body sensor to the remote controller sensor.
 Check that "remote controller sensor" is displayed.
 Do not use this setting with models that do not include a remote controller sensor.
 Do not use this setting if both the body sensor and remote sensor are used.
-34 ON/OFF of "Operation of control in progress" displ In a MULTI system with multiple remote controllers, switching between heating and cooling is restricted, and "Operation change control in progress" is displayed.
+34 ON/OFF of "Operation change control in progress" display In a MULTI system with multiple remote controllers, switching between heating and cooling is restricted, and "Operation change control in progress" is displayed.
 This setting is used to prevent this display from appearing.
 Refer to the item concerned with operating mode priorities.
-35 OFF reminder function for timer or weekly This setting switches the operation when the weekly timer is connected to the remote controller.
+35 OFF reminder function for weekly timer or weekly This setting switches the operation when the weekly timer is connected to the remote controller.
 This can be used to prevent cases in which the unit is accidentally left ON.
 There is no change when this setting is ON, however it is necessary to set the weekly timer ON time.